V6 PRV engine: Corporate history

-Volvo began to withdraw from the PRV consortium in the late 1980s, shifting its powerplant reliance onto in-house inline engines.
+Volvo began to withdraw from the PRV consortium in the late 1980s and the year model 1991 was the last year for the PRV in a Volvo, shifting its powerplant reliance onto in-house inline engines: the successor to its PRV-powered 760, the 960, debuted with a new inline six "white block" Modular engine.
 Peugeot, Renault and Citroën continued using the PRV until 1997.

 After producing 970,315 units, production of the PRV V6 was stopped on 15 June 1998.

 Engineering

 Uneven firing order

 The original engineering work done on the V8 engine can still be seen in the resulting V6 engine: its cylinder banks are arranged at 90°, instead of the much more common 60°.
 V8 engines nearly universally feature 90° configurations, because this allows a natural firing order.
 V6 engines, on the other hand, produce even firing intervals between cylinders when their two banks of cylinders are arranged at 60°.
 90-degree V6 engines, like the PRV, experience uneven firing, which can be addressed using split crankshaft journals.
 90° V6 engines are shorter (less tall, not less long) and wider than 60° engines, allowing lower engine bay hood/bonnet profiles.

 First-generation PRV engines (1974–1985) featured uneven firing order.
 Second-generation PRV engines (introduced in 1984 in the Renault 25 Turbo) featured split crankshaft journals to create evenly spaced ignition events.
 Other similar design examples are the odd-fire and even-fire Buick V6 and the Maserati V6 seen in the Citroën SM.